liquidctl/liquidctl/docs/asetek-pro-guide.md

 ## Initialization
 [Initialization]: #initialization

-_Changed in git: the firmware version is now reported after initialization._<br>
+_Changed in 1.12.0: the firmware version is now reported after initialization._<br>

 The coolers must be initialized sometime after the system boots.
 Only then it